What is Virtual Currency?

 The Internal Revenue Code does not describe what a Self-Directed IRA or Solo 401(k) Plan can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 & 4975 prohibit Disqualified Persons from engaging in certain types of transactions.
 The foundation of the prohibited transaction rules is based on the premise that investments involving an IRA and related parties are handled in a way that benefits the retirement account and not the IRA owner.
 The rules prohibit transactions between the IRA and certain individuals known as “disqualified persons”.
 The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.

-Tax Advantages of Using a Self-Directed IRA LLC to Buy Litecoins
+Tax Advantages of Using a Self-Directed IRA LLC/Litecoin IRA to Buy Litecoin

 So, why use a Self-Directed IRA LLC to Buy Cryptocurrencies?